PROJECT: SWEDISH WATER HOUSEConcluded platforms

-SIWI has organized platforms (also known as cluster groups) within a broad range of fields since 2003.
-Below is the list of concluded platforms:
+SIWI has organized multi-stakeholders groups within a broad range of fields since 2003.
+Below is the list of concluded groups:

 The finance sector can play a crucial role pushing for improved water management, not least through what economic activities they choose to invest in.

-The multi-stakeholder platform Water and Finance works to raise the awareness of water risks in investments, and ensure that the financial sector has the available tools to analyze and calculate water risks as well as opportunities.
+The MSG on Water and Finance was active 2019-2021, with the aim to raise awareness of water risks in investments and ensure that the financial sector has the available tools to analyse and cross-examine water-risks in connection to ESG opportunities.

 Know more about Water and Finance